Flag

 Economy

-Suriname's economy is primarily driven by extractive industries, particularly gold mining and a burgeoning offshore oil sector, which attract significant foreign direct investment (FDI).
-The government is working to stabilize the economy through reforms supported by the International Monetary Fund (IMF), with expectations of growth and improved fiscal conditions in the coming years.
-However, challenges such as corruption, lack of transparency, and an unclear investment approval process continue to hinder the overall investment climate.
+Suriname's economy is primarily driven by the extractive industries, particularly gold mining and the emerging offshore oil sector, which attract significant foreign direct investment (FDI).
+The government is working to stabilize the economy through reforms supported by the International Monetary Fund (IMF), aiming for a projected growth of three percent in 2024, while addressing issues such as inflation and public debt.
+Despite these efforts, challenges remain, including corruption, lack of transparency, and an unclear investment approval process.

 Floating Section Image